Mediation Services

 Is the Dispute Resolution Center part of the King County government?

-No. The DRC is a separate, independent non-profit organization; King County in Washington State is the geographical area that our DRC covers.
-We get some funding from King County, but are not a program of the county government.
+No. The DRC is a separate, independent non-profit organization serving King County, Washington.
+The DRC gets some funding through King County District Courts but is not a program of the county government.

 Is the DRC part of the court system?